PovertyAction/ipa-data-tech-handbook/docs/guides/computer_setup.md

 ## GitHub Desktop is not available on Linux
 ```

+See the [Git](../software/git.md) section of the handbook for more information on using git and the [GitHub](../software/github.md)section
+section for more information on using GitHub.

 ## Visual Studio Code

 You are free to chose the Integrated Development Environment (IDE) of your choice.